Artificial reefs bolster sturgeon

-Approximate cost of project: $1.1 million, most of which was provided by the Great Lakes Restoration Initiative.
+Approximate cost: $1.1 million, most of which was provided by the Great Lakes Restoration Initiative

-Key partners (public and private): Michigan Sea Grant, U.S. Geological Survey, Michigan Department of Natural Resources, U.S. Fish & Wildlife Service, the University of Michigan, NOAA, SmithGroup JJR and the Michigan Wildlife Conservancy.
+Key partners: Great Lakes Restoration Initiative, Michigan Sea Grant, U.S. Geological Survey, Michigan Department of Natural Resources, U.S. Fish & Wildlife Service, the University of Michigan, National Oceanic and Atmospheric Administration, SmithGroup JJR and the Michigan Wildlife Conservancy